broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 Details on citing Terra workspaces can be found here: [How to cite Terra](https://support.terra.bio/hc/en-us/articles/360035343652)

 Data Sciences Platform, Broad Institute (*Year, Month Day that the workspace was last modified*) gvs-prod/Genomic_Variant_Store_Beta [workspace] Retrieved *Month Day, Year that workspace was retrieved*, https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta

+### License
+**Copyright Broad Institute, 2021 | Apache**
+The workflow script is released under the Apache License, Version 2.0 (full license text at https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT).
+Note however that the programs called by the scripts may be subject to different licenses.
+Users are responsible for checking that they are authorized to run all programs before running these tools.